 The aluminum industry continues to make breakthroughs in technology, and automotive manufacturers are showing a willingness to produce stronger, lighter and environmentally sound vehicles.
 As more demands are made and better technology is discovered, more and more vehicles will become increasingly aluminum intensive.

-We continue to see an upswing in demand for aluminum automotive needs and our recent merger with Port City Group positions Pace at the forefront of this trend.
+We continue to see an upswing in demand for aluminum automotive needs and our recent merger with Port City Division positions Pace at the forefront of this trend.
 Pace is dedicated to providing our customers with great, cost-saving solutions.
 Not only are we equipped with the most advanced technology, we understand the need to move nimbly and to quickly alter or adjust plans as needed.

 What will be the next wave of aluminum components?
 Only time will tell, but one thing is for certain.
 As our industry changes, Pace will remain at the forefront to provide the best quality solutions in ways that save our customers money.